LCAV/dsp-labs/docs/chapters/2/passthrough/4/coding.md

 sending the data to the DAC.
 It is a way of synchronizing the input and the output peripheral.
 We can see here that if the `process` function is too long, the buffer will not be ready in time for the next callback and there will be audio losses.
-In the next guide, we will introduce a mechanism to monitor this.
+In the next chapter, we will introduce a mechanism to monitor this.

 You can read more about the HAL functions for DMA Input/Output for the